CodePatterns

 • An increase or decrease in indentation, which matches exactly that and is relative to the current context.

 • [ and ] which mark the start and end of the text to replace, respectively.
 Either or both can be omitted, defaulting to the start and end of the match.
+Expressions before [ can be thought of as a lookbehind, and after the ] as a lookahead.

-Capture labels
+Capture Labels

-A capture label consists of an @ followed by an alphabetic name for the capture, and makes the associated match available to use in the replacement (see Replacement expressions).
+A capture label consists of an @ followed by an alphabetic name for the capture, and makes the associated match available to use in the replacement (see Replacement Expressions).

 Examples

-function /w+/@name(/[^)]*/@args) {
+function /w+/@name\(/[^)]*/@args) {

 * @body